ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-2/README.md

 * 4. On the scope creation page, name the scope; select viewers; and define the cloud, account, and tags.
 * 5. Save your scope to complete the creation process.

+## Quiz: Creating a Scope

+### QUIZ QUESTION
+What is a scope?

+* A scope is a logical group of your cloud resources that provides you with a custom view of your cloud resources.